 Common Career Mistakes and How to Avoid Them

-Are you trying everything to grow the status of your career without success?
-Have you ever wondered why your colleague or friend is promoted while you’re still stuck in the same job?
-The truth is, most of us make common mistakes in our work that slow down progress.
-Continue reading to learn about these errors and how to prevent them.
+Are you trying everything to improve you career but without success?
+Have you ever wondered why your colleague or friend gets promoted, while you’re stuck in the same place?
+The truth is, most of us commit common blunders in our careers that stagnate growth.
+Read on to learn about these errors and how they can be avoided.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set Enhancement to remain ahead of the curve.
+- Seek Mentoring, Continuing Education, and Transferable Skill Set development to remain in the game.

 Not Establishing Goals